Wiretap Secret Key Capacity of Tree-PIN: Extended Models

-Moreover, we obtain the following lower bound on the WSK capacity of a general PIN with $V_{ij}=V_{ji}$, using the Steiner tree packing methods of \cite{Nitinawarat2010c}.
+We show that the Steiner tree packing methods of \cite{Nitinawarat2010c} for key agreement, leads to the following lower bound on the WSK capacity of PIN.
 A Steiner tree of $G$ for terminals of $\mc A$ is a subtree of $G$ that spans (connects) all terminals in $\mc A$.
 A family of edge-disjoint Steiner trees is called a Steiner tree packing~\cite{Diestel2017}.
 We show that for each family with $\ell$ Steiner trees, a secret key of length $\ell$ can be generated.
 Let $\mu(G,\mc A)$ denote the maximum cardinality of such family.
 Therefore, for a general wiretapped PIN we have the following.